freshcrate

 desktop-github github-tracker

-View automated tasks using the desktop application.
-PR Automatic Review.
+View automated tasks in the desktop application.
+Automatic PR reviews.

 Dashboard